ray-x/navigator.lua/README.md

     format_on_save = true, -- set to false to disasble lsp code format on save (if you are using prettier/efm/formater etc) tsserver = {
-      filetypes = {'typescript'} -- disable javascript etc, -- set to {} to disable the lspclient for all filetype },
+      filetypes = {'typescript'} -- disable javascript etc, -- set to {} to disable the lspclient for all filetypes },
     gopls = {   -- gopls setting
       on_attach = function(client, bufnr)  -- on_attach for gopls